 The Ingredients Kitchen

-Our obsession with the world’s finest pet food and the world’s finest ingredients has led us to invest more than £80 million to build a state-of-the-art Ingredients Kitchen that tests, processes, and stores all of these fantastic ingredients and finished products.
+Our obsession with the world’s finest pet food and ingredients has led us to invest over £80 million in building a state-of-the-art Ingredients Kitchen that tests, processes and stores these exceptional ingredients and finished products.

-This investment will guarantee that partners can have complete confidence in the provenance and traceability of all recipes that are produced at GA.
+This investment guarantees that our partners can have complete confidence in the provenance and traceability of every recipe produced at GA.

-As we currently work with more than 700 ingredients and more than 800 different formulas, the challenge has been to automate a very complex system.
-In true GA style, this has resulted in significant investment and the collaboration of many organisations from around the world to provide a cutting-edge solution for all of our partner brands.
+Working with more than 700 ingredients and over 800 different formulas, we have faced the challenge of automating a highly complex system.
+In true GA style, this has resulted in significant investment and the collaboration of numerous organisations worldwide to deliver a cutting-edge solution for all our partner brands.

-We also have automated guided vehicles (AGVs) to assist in moving ingredients and foods on site.
-Three software companies have been involved in automating the entire plant, with a vision to eliminate any human error.
+We also utilise automated guided vehicles (AGVs) to assist in moving ingredients and foods on site.
+Three software companies have collaborated to automate the entire plant, with the aim of eliminating human error.

-In addition, part of the ambitious expansion will result in a new dark store/warehouse, which will operate solely with robots.
+Additionally, as part of our ambitious expansion, we will establish a new dark store/warehouse that will operate exclusively with robots.

 Our Investment.
 Your Future.